mancontr/js.conf.d/README.md

 [![Build Status](https://travis-ci.org/mancontr/config.d.svg?branch=master)](https://travis-ci.org/mancontr/config.d)

-# config.d
+# js.conf.d

 A simple configuration manager, with directory hierarchy / overrides support.

-Linux distributions' packages have had folder config for years.
-We're all used to easily adding files to a `nginx.conf.d` folder, and it being picked up easily, with a predictable order.
-We're also used to having multiple paths where config will be searched, in a priority order.
-But until now, on NPM we had to do this manually each time.
+Linux distributions' packages have had folder-based config for years.
+We're all used to easily adding files to a `nginx.conf.d` folder, and it being picked up automatically, in a predictable order.
+We're also used to having multiple paths where config will be searched, ordered by priority.
+But until now, on NPM we had to do this manually.

 This package allows you to set a list of search folders, and any js files on them will be loaded and merged as a plain object, following configurable rules.